Tereza Constantinou

 Abstract

-I am a 3rd year (penultimate) PhD student at the Institute of Astronomy, University of Cambridge, supervised by Prof. Oliver Shorttle and Dr Paul B. Rimmer, and funded by STFC.
-My research explores the intersection of planetary science and astrobiology.
+I am a 4th year PhD student at the Institute of Astronomy, University of Cambridge, supervised by Prof. Oliver Shorttle and Dr Paul B. Rimmer, and funded by STFC.
+I research planetary science and astrobiology.

 Introduction